 These boats are brightly painted in shades of yellow, red, green and blue, and the bow is normally pointed with a pair of eyes – the Eye of Horus and Osiris.
 They are said to protect the fishermen while at sea.

 Mung beans are highly nutritious, as they contain protein, carbohydrates, and fiber.
 Sprouting mung beans is a great way to optimize its nutritional value and it’s really easy to do.
-Learn how to grow your own sprouts here!
+Learn how to sprout them here!

 Benefits of Mung Beans